 Start frequenting your local coffee houses, and learn to be comfortable sitting solo, making yourself available for eye contact, smiles and lighthearted, casual conversation.
 Especially if you've never really been comfortable venturing out on your own for a social adventure, this is a beautiful way to stretch, grow, and create your own magic.

 There is absolutely no shortage of great people.
 There are some truly wonderful, single, relationship-seeking men and women in this world, and right in your local neighborhood.
 Truly!
 You and I cross paths with lots and lots of single people, well worth meeting every single day.
 Let's make sure you're maximizing your opportunities for magnetizing men toward you, right there at your local coffee shop.
-Are You A Good First Date?

 Yes, I know, it's hard to "get out" sometimes, especially when the idea of hanging in sweats and a baseball cap until noon seems like a really warm, cozy idea.
 But if the goal is to spend future weekends with a loving partner, first you need to meet and attract this guy.
 For inspiration, I'm writing this to you from my local Starbucks on this gorgeous, sunny Saturday, where as usual, I see a steady stream of interesting locals floating in and out of the shop.